 Science Questions for Kids

 It’s never too early to get kids involved in science.
 Don’t worry if you don’t know all the answers — this is an opportunity to practice problem-solving and social interaction skills.
-You can search for the answers separately and come together to discuss your findings.
+You can search for the answers separately and come together to discuss your findings or do your research together.

 Here are some questions you can ask: